 Located off the coast of Dar es Salaam, the spice island of Zanzibar is steeped in history.
 The capital, Stone Town, was built by Arab slave-traders and spice merchants who left their mark in the form of elaborate Islamic architecture.
 The island's beaches are blissful, while surrounding reefs offer ample opportunity for scuba diving.

 Tanzania has two main airports - Julius Nyerere International Airport in Dar es Salaam, and Kilimanjaro International Airport near Arusha.
 These are the two main ports of entry for international visitors.
 With the exception of a handful of African countries, most nationalities require a visa for entry into Tanzania.
 You can apply for a visa in advance at your nearest embassy or consul, or you can pay for one on arrival at several ports of entry including the airports listed above.
-For more information, visit this website.

 There are several vaccinations recommended for travel to Tanzania, including Hepatitis A and Typhoid.
 Zika Virus is also a risk, and as such pregnant women or those that are trying to conceive should consult a doctor before planning a trip to Tanzania.
 Depending on where you're going, anti-Malaria prophylactics may be necessary, while proof of Yellow Fever vaccination is compulsory if you're traveling from a Yellow Fever endemic country.
-For complete vaccination advice, check the CDC website.